enkidevs/curriculum/nocode-webflow/webflow-introduction/diy/sections.md

 ???

-- Right-click a position you want to add a section element on the canvas to open a menu and select `insert -> Add Elements -> Section element`.
+- Right-click a position you want to add a section element on the canvas to open a menu and select insert -> Add Elements -> Section element.
-- Click anywhere on the canvas and left-click a section element from the `Add Elements` panel to add it to the previously clicked position.
+- Click anywhere on the canvas and left-click a section element from the Add Elements panel to add it to the previously clicked position.
-- Drag and drop a section element from the `Add Elements` panel to a position in the `Navigator`.
+- Drag and drop a section element from the Add Elements panel to a position in the Navigator.
-- Drag and drop a section element from the `Add Elements` panel anywhere on the canvas.
+- Drag and drop a section element from the Add Elements panel anywhere on the canvas.